With primary wins, Gov. Abbott is one step closer to education overhaul

 “The myth that rural Republicans and Republicans at large are not in favor of school choice, I think you can officially put that myth to bed," said Genevieve Collins with Americans for Prosperity Texas.

-Collins was one of the Governor's allies, campaigning against a handful of Republicans who voted to strip the Education Savings Accounts program from the education reform overhaul in 2023.
-She says she expected the same deal that failed last session to return in January 2025.
+Collins was one of the governor's allies, campaigning against a handful of Republicans who voted to strip the Education Savings Accounts program from the education reform overhaul in 2023.
+She said she expected the same deal that failed in the last session to return in January 2025.

 “I think you’re going to see a real appetite to not only fund public schools, increase teacher pay, but ensure that no child is stuck in a failing school," said Collins.